Samhhcg111/image_cropper/README.md

-# A opencv-base idea to extract several images from a image with white background
+# Extracting Multiple Images from an Image with a White Background using OpenCV

 # Install requirement

 `pip install opencv-python`

-# Usage
+# Usage Instructions

+Follow these steps to extract multiple images from an image with a white background:

-1. Put images in input_images (jpg)
+1. Prepare Your Input Images (jpg)

-2. Following the command:
+2. Use the Following Commands:

     'q': exit
     'n': next image